 Ms Kitteridge reported her findings to the Government in March 2013, and the report was made public on 9 April 2013.
 The report made 80 recommendations, 76 of which the GCSB was directly responsible for implementing.

 The recommendations fell into seven broad areas:

 The Government and GCSB accepted the Review and its recommendations.
 This has led to a significant internal change programme at GCSB to strengthen legal and procedural compliance.
 The GCSB Director has committed to publicly reporting on progress made in implementing the recommendations.
-These reports can be found under publications.
+These reports can be found below.